redmorningyoga/redmorningyoga.github.io/tabs/projects.md

       post: |
         These classes are designed to start Your week right and feel good in your own skin.

+        📍 Location: EJ Ward Paddington Community Centre 🗓️ When: Every Monday from 7:30 am to 8:30 am 💸 Cost: $18 per class, please book <link>
+        🧘‍♀️ Bring your own mat or rent for $2 per class

         🌿 What to expect:

         * Small, relaxed group setting (max 10 people)